DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

 ### 2. **Check current test failures**

 Check the [AWS CodeBuild test results](https://us-west-2.codebuild.aws.amazon.com/project/eyJlbmNyeXB0ZWREYXRhIjoiNDJNZ2MxbHFKTkwxV1RyQUxJekdJY3FIanNqU29rMHB4Nk1YUzk4REIrZUZDeEtEaW9HQlZ1dTZOSHpML2VUTGVDekYydmVFcU9sUHJKN20wQzd1Q0UzSzJscnB0MElDb1M3Ti9GTlJYR1RuMWJTV3V1SkJTa3NoYmc9PSIsIml2UGFyYW1ldGVyU3BlYyI6IjF3U2NTSGlDcEtCc29YVnEiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D) for the branch you plan to release.
 If false positives are suspected, at least two contributing developers need to agree before moving forward.

+??? example "CI/CD: Codebuild"

+    [`gitlab-codebuild.yml`](https://github.com/DOI-USGS/ISIS3/blob/dev/.github/workflows/gitlab-codebuild.yml) auto-builds ISIS to check for build and/or test failures.
+The auto-build runs in a linux system, so this is a good chance to check for errors that may not occur in a local mac build.

+    Triggered by the creation of a PR to any branch.
+Makes a push to the internal isis-codebuild-ci repo, and lets that repo's CI/CD do the rest of the work (i.e. talking to AWS codebuild).

 !!!
 Success ""